Rakesh Rathore: Rape allegations and arrest

 On 25 January 2025, Rathore was arrested in connection with a First Information Report (FIR) filed by a 35-year-old woman accusing him of sexual exploitation.
 Rathore had been untraceable for nearly two weeks after the case was registered on 17 January.
 Following his arrest, Rathore was produced before a court, which remanded him to 14 days of judicial custody.
 He was subsequently sent to jail.

 According to Circle Officer of Sitapur City, Rathore was apprehended at his residence in Sitapur around noon while speaking to members of the media.
 The police had obtained a non-bailable warrant against Rathore on 22 January after he failed to appear for questioning despite being served a notice at his residence, directing him to present himself by 23 January.
 Police officials stated that they had visited the MP’s residence multiple times but were unable to locate him.

 The FIR, filed by the woman, alleged that Rathore had sexually assaulted her, promising to marry and advance her political career to ensure her silence.
 The case was registered under Sections 64 (rape), 351(3) (criminal intimidation), and 127(2) (wrongful confinement) of the Bharatiya Nyaya Sanhita.

 The victim underwent a medical examination, and her statement was recorded before a magistrate.
 She also submitted purported electronic evidence, including call recordings between her and the MP, to support her allegations.
 A member of the State Women Commission met with the victim to record her statement, according to police reports.

-In March 2025, a local court in Sitapur granted him bail.
+In March 2025, a district court in Sitapur granted him bail.